tsoodla/weewx-luxtronik/readme.txt

 cp luxtronik.py /home/weewx/bin/user

-2) in the WeeWX configuration file, add a new [ProcessMonitor] stanza
+2) in the WeeWX configuration file, add a new [Luxtronik] stanza

 [Luxtronik]
     host = 192.168.201.40